 - Access and Mobility control Policy including Service Area Restrictions, and/or a RAT Frequency Selection Priority (RFSP) Index; and/or

-- Policy Control Request Trigger parameters;
+- Policy Control Request Triggers and related policy information;

-NOTE: The PCF can reject the AM Policy Association establishment, e.g. the PCF cannot obtain the subscription-related information from the UDR and the PCF cannot make the policy decisions, as described in 3GPP TS 29.512 [9].
-In this case, the remaining steps in this procedure are not followed.

 8. The AMF deploys the Access and Mobility control policy information if received which includes storing the Service Area Restrictions, provisioning the Service Area Restrictions to the UE and/ or provisioning the RFSP index and Service Area Restrictions to the NG-RAN.